teamtomo/ttmask/docs/functions/cuboid.md

 --pixel-size  | The desired pixel size of your output.
 If left blank, 1 will be taken as default.                                                                                                                               |
 --output | Name of your output file, e.g. cuboid5.mrc                                                                                                                                                                      |
 --wall-thickness  | If specified (in angstrom), the cuboid will be hollow.
 The walls of the cube will be given this thickness, but will be added inwards of the boundary, such that cuboid-sidelengths dimensions are not exceeded. |
+--centering | The default is "--centering standard", in which the shape is placed at the center of the box (i.e. [sidelength/2, sidelength/2, sidelength/2]).
+However, if you would like the shape to 'appear' centered within an even box size then use "--centering visual", which shifts the center half a pixel.
+Alternatively, one may use "--centering custom" together with the "--center" flag (see next table entry).
+--center | If using "--centering custom" then specify the custom center here.
+E.g. for a box size of 100, if you want to shift the mask 10 pixels in Z, then one could specify the new center using "--center 40 50 50".
+The convention here is "--center z y x" (depth, height, width).